ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/wsl2/setup.md

 Another way to install Linux distributions is using the WSL command.

-Open a Windows Powershell or Command Prompt and list the distributions available:
+Open a Windows PowerShell or Command Prompt and list the distributions available:

 ```cmd
 wsl --list --online